-Tia Keobounpheng (b.
-1977 Virginia, MN) is an interdisciplinary artist of Finnish and Sámi descent based in Minneapolis, MN.
-Her abstract geometric paintings - tapestries of threads over drawings on wood - break apart traditional craft methods as a means of speaking to inherited generational patterns.
-Tia has received numerous grants from the MN State Arts Board, the McKnight Foundation through the Metropolitan Regional Arts Council, and the American Scandinavian Foundation.
-She has exhibited regionally and nationally, including solo exhibition Revealing Threads at the Minneapolis Institute of Art/Mia (2023), Common Threads at Apple Park in Cupertino, CA (2024), Nordic Echoes at Scandinavia House in Manhattan, NY (2025), and Chicago EXPO 2025 with Weinstein Hammons Gallery.
-Her work is part of the collections of Mia, The Minnesota Museum of American Art, the North Dakota Museum of Art, and the University of St. Thomas in St. Paul, MN.
+Keobounpheng has received numerous grants from the MN State Arts Board, the McKnight Foundation through the Metropolitan Regional Arts Council, and the American Scandinavian Foundation.
+She has exhibited nationally, including a solo exhibition, Revealing Threads, at the Minneapolis Institute of Art (2023), Common Threads at Apple Park in Cupertino, CA (2024), Nordic Echoes at Scandinavia House in Manhattan, NY (2025).
+Her work is in the permanent collections of the Minneapolis Institute of Art, Minnesota Museum of American Art, North Dakota Museum of Art, and University of St. Thomas in St. Paul, MN.

 -+-+-+-+-+-